MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-functions-actions-sample.md

 ## Section 5: Unbound Function RetrieveTotalRecordCount

-<xref:Microsoft.Dynamics.CRM.RetrieveTotalRecordCount?text=RetrieveTotalRecordCount Function> returns data on the total number of records for specific entities.
-The data retrieved will be from a snapshot within last 24 hours, so it isn't an exact count at a given moment in time.
+[RetrieveTotalRecordCount function](xref:Microsoft.Dynamics.CRM.RetrieveTotalRecordCount) returns data on the total number of records for specific entities.
+The data retrieved is from a snapshot within last 24 hours, so it isn't an exact count at a given moment in time.

 **Request**